Kyiv’s Open-Air Museum of Folk Architecture

 Intricate wooden architecture.
 Much of this is without nails, just wood fitted together.

-Well built yet chimneyless homes from the Polissia region.
+Well built yet chimney-less homes from the Polissia region.
 Smoke doesn’t need an opening to dissipate through a thatched roof (in fact, if you leave a hole in a thatched roof for the smoke to escape, the updrafts will catch the roof on fire).
 But it takes a while for smoke to dissipate through thatch.
 In a tall-ceilinged Celtic roundhouse, there’s plenty of room high above head height for the smoke to collect.
-But I can’t imagine trying to breathe in these houses.
+But I can’t imagine trying to breathe in these low-ceilinged houses.

 A church from the Cherkasska Region, built in 1742